 The focus of this workshop is to help children who are struggling to become academically successful.
 The benefits of education are boundless.
 Those who succeed academically typically live longer and have fewer obstacles in life.
-We strongly believe that removing children from the vicious cycle of poverty will make the biggest impact on the number of future children and animals who are abused.
+We strongly believe that removing children from the vicious cycle of poverty will reduce the harm to future children and animals.

-These workshops teach about fostering kindness, respect, and empathy for both humans and animals; Humane Education Workshops are great for birthday parties and day cares that are looking for fun activities.
-Custom lessons can be created to accommodate different interests.
+These workshops teach about fostering kindness, respect, and empathy for both humans and animals; Humane Education Workshops are great for birthday parties and day cares that are looking for enjoyable activities.

-The Following set of programs are currently under development and will be implemented in our community once we have a facility built and obtain enough funding.
+The Following set of programs are currently under development and will be implemented in our community once we have a facility and sufficient funding.
 Our Current Goal for full implementation is 2023.
 Please feel free to click on each set of programs and provide feedback and ideas.

 Participants will spend a time providing animals with basic obedience training and socialization.
 These programs focus on youth that are “at-risk” of continuing cycles of poverty, abuse, and/or neglect.
 They are also beneficial for teen parents, populations considered behaviorally challenged, and adults or children with developmental disabilities.